Registered Disability Savings Plan

 Chapter 1 - What is a registered disability savings plan

-A registered disability savings plan (RDSP) is a savings plan intended to help parents and others save for the long term financial security of a person who is eligible for the disability tax credit (DTC).
+A registered disability savings plan (RDSP) is a savings plan intended to help an individual who is approved to receive the disability tax credit (DTC) to save for their long-term financial security.

 Contributions to an RDSP are not tax deductible and can be made until the end of the year in which the beneficiary turns 59.
 Contributions that are withdrawn are not included as income to the beneficiary when paid out of an RDSP.
 However, the Canada disability savings grant (grant), the Canada disability savings bond (bond), investment income earned in the plan, and the proceeds from rollovers are included in the beneficiary's income for tax purposes when paid out of the RDSP.
 For more information on RDSPs, go to Savings and pension plan administration.